mtdukes/evl-analysis/readme.md

 python loadIsochrones.py data/isochrones_lookup.csv
 ```

-A query can then generate mile values for each isochrone intersecting each voter, by county.
-And by [deduplicating](http://www.postgresqltutorial.com/how-to-delete-duplicate-rows-in-postgresql/) the table based on the voter and keeping the smallest value, we can find the closest site and distance for each voter in 2014 and 2018.
+[SQL queries](processIsochrones.sql) can then generate mile values for each isochrone intersecting each voter, by county.
+And by [deduplicating](https://www.periscopedata.com/blog/first-row-per-group-5x-faster) the table based on the voter and keeping the smallest value, we can find the closest site and distance for each voter in 2014 and 2018.

 We then used database software to calculate the change in distance from the closest voting location in 2014 and the closest early voting location in 2018 for every active and inactive voter.

-Using these values, we can calculated average, median, maximum and standard deviation values for each of the following subroup types defined in the voter registration data:
+Using these values, we can calculate average, median, maximum and standard deviation values for each of the following subroup types defined in the voter registration data:

 * Political Party
 * Race